 Coconut oil is a plant-based oil rich in medium chain fatty acids that shows potential for candida treatment.
 In fact, preliminary animal research shows that dietary coconut oil reducedC. albicans colonization in the gastrointestinal tract by inhibiting growth of the yeast.
 It also reduced long-chain fatty acid content in the colon.
 This is significant sinceC. albicans can use fatty acids as a carbon source when carbohydrates are unavailable.

 Apple cider vinegar

 Apple cider vinegar (ACV) has grown in popularity as a versatile tonic thought to help induceweight loss.
 Although studies haven’t proven that claim, research does prove that ACV could help those withC. albicansovergrowth.
 One research study published in 2018 shows that ACV holds antimicrobial properties that help to break downC. albicansproteins.
 Researchers suggest that the activity of ACV stems from its polyphenolantioxidant content.

 Besides ACV, there are also foods with high antioxidant content that could help treatC. albicans overgrowth.
 One of those food products that could help treatC. albicans is the golden spice,curcumin.
-Curcumin is the active compound found inside the turmeric root and holds both inflammation-fighting and antifungal properties that a 2018 study shows can help break downC. albicansproteins.
+Curcumin is the active compound found inside the turmeric root and holds properties that support normal inflammation responses that a 2018 study shows can help break downC. albicansproteins.

 Garlic is another food flavoring that holds promise as a possibleC. albicansovergrowth treatment option.
 A 2016 study shows that garlic oil can downregulate the proteins ofC. albicans,which in turn disrupts its normal metabolism and physical functions.